Constance Elizabeth D'Arcy: Career

-She became an honorary surgeon at the Royal Hospital for Women in Paddington and opened her own practice in Macquarie Street in 1908.
+D'Arcy became an honorary surgeon at the Royal Hospital for Women in Paddington and opened her own practice in Macquarie Street in 1908.

 D'Arcy was a fellow of the Senate at the University of Sydney for thirty years from 1919 until 1949.
-She became Deputy Chancellor at the university from 1943 until 1946.
-She was the first woman in this role.
-She also an executive member of the Sydney University Women's Union, the Catholic University Women Graduates' Association and the Sydney University Women Graduates' Association.
+She was Deputy Chancellor of the university from 1943 until 1946, being the first woman in this role.
+She was also an executive member of the Sydney University Women's Union, the Catholic University Women Graduates' Association and the Sydney University Women Graduates' Association.

-At the Senate at the University of Sydney, she supported the proposal to make St Vincent's Hospital a teaching hospital and served as honorary gynaecologist from 1923 until 1945.
+At the Senate at the University of Sydney, D'Arcy supported the proposal to make St Vincent's Hospital a teaching hospital and served as honorary gynaecologist from 1923 until 1945.

-In 1935, was invited to speak at the Australian Institute of Anatomy, Canberra.
-She spoke on maternal mortality, control of septicaemia and the rise in deaths from illegal operations but condemned any move to legalize abortion.
+In 1935, D'Arcy was invited to speak at the Australian Institute of Anatomy, Canberra.
+She spoke on maternal mortality, control of septicaemia and the rise in deaths from illegal operations, while condemning any move to legalise abortion.
 In 1940, she was awarded the Pro Ecclesia et Pontifice.

 Personal life and death

 For many years, two of D'Arcy's sisters kept house for her.
 She died of cerebrovascular disease at Sacred Heart Hospice for the Dying, Darlinghurst, on 25 April 1950.
-After the requiem Mass at St Mary's Cathedral, she was buried in Waverley Cemetery.
+After the requiem mass at St Mary's Cathedral, she was buried in Waverley Cemetery.
 To commemorate her service at the Royal Hospital for Women, a ward was named after her.

-D'Arcy was an avid collector of jewellery — on emergency calls, the first task of the sister on duty was to lock it away.

 D'Arcy Place in the Canberra suburb of Chifley is named in her honour.